pyrddlgym-project/pyRDDLGym/docs/jax.rst

 * Not all operations have natural differentiable relaxations.
 Currently, the following are not supported:
 	* nested fluents such as ``fluent1(fluent2(?p))``
-	* distributions that are not naturally reparameterizable such as Poisson, Gamma and Beta
 * Some relaxations can accumulate high error
 	* this is particularly problematic when stacking CPFs for long roll-out horizons, so we recommend reducing or tuning the rollout horizon for best results
 * Some relaxations may not be mathematically consistent with one another: